Stone vessels in ancient Egypt: Drills

 To hollow the vessels out, an entry hole was made with a tubular copper flywheel drill, in combination with loose abrasive powder (e.g. quartz sand) which did the cutting.
 To prevent breakage during the drilling process, the vessels were put in a hole to stabilize the walls.

 Extracted drill cores have a conical form and bear fine, even striations from the abrasives that embedded themselves into the matrix of the copper.

 The hole was then widened with various flint gouges or shaped grinders that were driven with a weighted drill.
 Since the insides of the vessels were usually not polished afterwards, they retained their concentric drill marks.
 Flint gouges produced round interior cavities with coarse, irregular striations; shaped grinders more uniform curved slots, with finer striations.

 Other methods of drilling are using a horizontal lathe, a bit-and-brace mechanism and a drill pump mechanism.
 Evidence for these techniques is scant, especially for earlier times.

 Refining

 The exteriors of vessels were smoothed by hand, leaving diagonal abrasion marks.
 Some types of vessels had handles, which were often perforated by a chipped flint drill-bit.
 Polishing was time-consuming and thus done to various extents.
 Rotary devices may have helped speed up this process.
-An interferometry analysis revealed microscopic striations from the polishing process on the surface of an Egyptian vase.

 Some Egyptian workshops applied wax or oil to give their stone vessels a smooth and shiny look, while others finely polished the outer surface.

 As a final step, decorations such as gilding, inscriptions and accessories were added.